Family & Safety

 Adult guardianship

-Guardianship When a person is appointed by a judge to take care of a child or an adult with a disability of an adult Any person 18 years old or over is when a judge chooses a person to take care of another person who is 18 years old or older who can't make basic life decisions or manage their own property or money.
+Guardianship of an adult is when a judge chooses a person to take care of another person who is 18 years old or older who can't make basic life decisions or manage their own property or money.
 Learn more here.

 Steps to get guardianship of an adult from the forms you need to how the court hearing works.